 Use in the long term could reduce the effectiveness of the treatment or worsen symptoms.

-In the case, Ritalin vs Adderall both come in long-acting and short-acting formulas.
+In this case, Ritalin vs Adderall both come in long-acting and short-acting formulas.
 There are slight differences in the dose of Adderall and Ritalin.
-Ritalin comes in long-acting, sustained release and immediate-release formulations.
+Ritalin comes in long-acting, sustained-release, and immediate-release formulations.
 Adderall only comes in extended-release and immediate-release formulas.

 Both Adderall and Ritalin stimulate the central nervous system.
 They boost dopamine and norepinephrine activity in the brain.
 They also speed up chemical signal transmissions and electrical signal transmissions throughout the body.
 The result can be getting high.
 This produces a feeling of confidence, euphoria, and energy.